dockserver/dockserver/wiki/docs/install/migration.md

 # Before you start:

 We strongly recommend restoring your Server on a [VPS](https://www.hetzner.com/cloud "VPS") or something similar before making the final migration.
 This is to avoid data-loss and to harden your backups for your final dockserver migration.
+This guide will take you through a migration with Teamdrive deployed on your pg installation.
+Feel free to experiement with the gdsa builder in the CLI.

 ## Prerequisites:
 - PGblitz
+- Tdrive/Tcrypt mount deployed
 - CloudCMD deployed (Under Community Apps)

 Open CloudCMD, Navigate to: